Tropical Storm Sally gearing up to pummel Gulf Coast as dangerous hurricane

 "It needs to be understood by all of our friends in the coastal region and in south Mississippi that if you live in low-lying areas, the time to get out is early tomorrow morning," Gov. Tate Reeves said late Sunday.

-Pensacola, on Florida's Panhandle, was bracing for 10 to 15 inches of rain.
+Pensacola, on Florida's Panhandle, was bracing for 10 to 15 inches (25 to 38 centimeters) of rain.

-Sally could produce rain totals up to 24 inches by the middle of the week, forecasters said.
+Sally could produce rain totals up to 24 inches (61 centimeters) by the middle of the week, forecasters said.
+Its maximum sustained winds Monday morning were near 65 mph (100 kph).

+The entire island of Bermuda, where homes are built to withstand major hurricanes, was inside the eye of Hurricane Paulette on Monday morning.
+Once a tropical storm, Rene was forecast to become a remnant low Monday.
+Teddy became a tropical storm Monday morning, and was expected to become a hurricane later in the week, forecasters said.
+And Tropical Storm Vicky formed east of the Cape Verde islands.

-A mandatory evacuation has already been issued in Grand Isle, Louisiana, ahead of the storm.
+A mandatory evacuation has already been issued in Grand Isle, Louisiana, ahead of Sally.
 On Saturday, New Orleans Mayor LaToya Cantrell issued a mandatory evacuation order for Orleans Parish residents living outside of the parish's levee protection system.

 All northern Gulf Coast states are urging residents to prepare.